August 17, 2020

 As announced on August 14th , the board has taken additional actions to help prevent further damage by wild/feral hogs on common property.

 The recent trapping by a local professional has resulted in zero hogs being captured.
 They become ‘trap smart’ and avoid the traps.

-Therefore, the board has approved the continued use of dogs to chase & potentially capture hogs.
-The number captured may be insignificant, but the presence of dogs creates an ‘unsafe’ place for the hogs, causing them to vacate.
+Therefore, the board has approved the use of dogs to hunt & capture hogs.
+While the number captured may not be significant, the presence of dogs creates an ‘unsafe’ place for the hogs, causing them to vacate.